05/20/2021: It’s official. The Robinhood IPO platform is here. Rolling it out gradually to all customers.

 Robinhood has more than 13 million customers, many of whom are salivating to own and trade Robinhood stock.

 The new report confirms they’re taking it a step further, perhaps to disrupt one of the most inefficient processes in finance — IPOs.

-According to the report, Robinhood is building a platform.
+According to the initial report, Robinhood is building a platform.
 Details are thin.

 The company disrupted the entire brokerage industry once before, making commission-free trading the industry standard.

 Robinhood’s 13 million customers can attract large allocations to the Robinhood IPO platform, perhaps in partnership with willing underwriters.

 But maybe they have something bigger up their sleeves.